-Organization is hugely important when it comes to resumes.
-Resume builders are a great way to help you organize your resume.
-How your resume is formatted has a big impact on whether or not you get an interview.
-This is because of applicant tracking systems.
-It is also important because the format determines which information the recruiter or hiring manager sees first.
-Since most recruiters/hiring managers will only skim your resume, the organization and format needs to be just right.
+Resume builders are also a great way to help you organize and format your resume.
+How your resume is formatted can have a big impact on whether or not you get an interview.
+Format is important partly because it determines which information the hiring manager sees first (their first impression of you), and partly because format impacts the way that applicant tracking systems read, or “parse,” your resume.

 How to use a Resume Builder Correctly

-Use resume builders as a guideline or template for your eventual completed resume.
-While they are a great place to start, there is no easy way out to writing a resume.
-Taking the time to edit and perfect the resume produced by the resume builder is a very important next step.
-For example, if a resume builder asks you to input information that you don’t think is relevant to the job for which you are applying, edit it out.
-Vice versa, if there is a piece of information you think a recruiter or hiring manager should know about you, but the resume builder doesn’t ask for it, add it in afterward.
+Use resume builders as a jumping off point for your resume and make sure you agree with each section the builder suggests.
+If a resume builder asks you to input information that you don’t think is relevant to the job for which you are applying, edit it out.
+Vice versa, if there is a piece of information you think a recruiter or hiring manager should know about you but the resume builder doesn’t ask for it, add it in afterward.

-You should take the time to develop a professional depiction of yourself that you are proud of.
-Then later on, you won’t have to make major changes to it as your career develops.
-You will already have a solid foundation to which you can make adjustments.
+Always take the time to develop a professional depiction of yourself that you are proud of.
+Then you won’t have to make major changes to your resume as your career develops.
+You will already have a solid foundation with which to work.

-The final step in using resumes builders to make your resume is to proofread and edit.
+The final step in using resume builders is to proofread and edit the finished product.
 You might think it looks great at first glance, but typos will be the first thing the hiring manager notices when skimming your resume.
 Take a couple minutes to read it over for spelling and grammar, and consider having a friend read it over as well.
 Grammarly is a good resource to use at the very end.

 Top 10 Resume Builder Reviews

-VisualCV is among the cleanest and most user friendly options in this list.
-It allows for LinkedIn and existing resume file import, has free hosting for your resume as well as a personally branded hosting option for premium members, and more.
+VisualCV is among the cleanest and most user friendly options on this list.
+It allows for LinkedIn and resume file imports, offers free hosting for your resume, as well as a personally branded hosting option for premium members.

-VisualCV pushes its premium option pretty strongly, and you are given two clean, yet limited designs to choose from if you don’t update to a paid account.
+VisualCV pushes its premium option pretty strongly and you are given two clean yet limited designs to choose from if you don’t upgrade to a paid account.

-The editor is very good.
-You don’t get a lot of text editing tools, but you do get the ability to click and add text directly on your template instead of in bland text boxes, giving you the ability to see exactly what your PDF export will look like in real time.
+You don’t get a lot of text editing tools, but you do get the ability to click and add text directly on your template, giving you the ability to see exactly what your PDF export will look like in real time.

 CV Maker is a simple, free solution for building resumes.
 For free, you can do quite a lot.
 You can save your resume and make it accessible by an individual link, export your resume in PDF, HTML, and TXT file formats, and more.